sux2mfgj/face-recognition/README.md

 # face-recognition
 face recognition for Lab and open campus.
 Python & opencv on Raspberry pi b+.
-Backend is Go language.
+Backend is written by Go language.